mrowrpurr/Specs.cpp/TEMP/README draft.md

 ### `TestAsync("...") { ...; done() }`

-Global top-level macro for defining asyncronous tests.
+Global top-level macro for defining Asynchronous tests.

 These are added to the global test group (_or the test group defined by `TestGroup`, if used_).